Rjmoodie/yardpass-upgrade/GLOBAL_APP_DESIGN_SYSTEM.md

-# 🎨 YardPass Global Design System
+# 🎨 Liventix Global Design System

-Complete reference for the global design language, visual identity, and design patterns used throughout the YardPass application.
+Complete reference for the global design language, visual identity, and design patterns used throughout the Liventix application.

 ---